leftCoast/LC_quickCom/README.md

 bool  sendCommand(byte com);
 ```

-All the methods take a command byte.
-This assumes your slave can repond to a single byte command, but that's not too uncommon.
+All the methods assume your slave processor can repond to single byte commands, but that's not too uncommon.
 You supply the command byte and a pointer to the kind of reply expected.
 The methods return true for a successful action.
 False for an error.
 If there is to be no reply, the sendCommand() method is suppied for just this purpose.

-These methods if called in your loop() function will actually block your loop() while they exicute.
-But they will not block all your idlers from running in the background.
-In this way much of your application will continue to fiunction.
-Unlike delay() where ***everything*** stops.
+These methods, if called in your loop() function, will actually block your loop() while they execute.
+But, they will **not** block all your idlers from running in the background.
+In this way much of your application will continue to function.
+Unlike delay(), where ***everything*** stops.

 **NOTE :** Be sure both processors agree on the size and ordering of the bytes for the varibles you choose to use.